-So what is a Proof coin anyway?
+So What is a Proof Coin?

 Proof coin production differs from that of bullion.
 While both methods are commercial in scale, Proof production does involve more rigor and oversight.
 The process begins by feeding polished coin blanks into coin presses by hand, where they will be struck multiple times to create one coin.
 As a result, Proof coins are highly refined with exceptionally sharp images and beautiful high-sheen backgrounds.
 Finally, Proof coins are mounted in protective cases to preserve quality and elevate presentation. (you can put anything in a case.
 It’s certification where the cases come into play.)